Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 mimetic Theory of Conflict: People who are similar are more likely to fight than people who are different.
 That’s why Civil Wars and family feuds create the worst conflicts.
 The closer two people are and the more equality between them, the greater the potential for conflict. mimetic Theory of Desire: Humans are like sheep.
 We don’t know what we want, so we imitate each other.
 Instead of creating our own desires, we desire the same things as other people.
-The entire advertising industry is built on this idea. mindset -- "What vs How" (see What vs how)
+The entire advertising industry is built on this idea. mindset -- "What vs How" (see What vs how) minorities -- silent majority = unspecified large group of people in a country or group who do not express their opinions publicly https://en.wikipedia.org/wiki/Silent_majority minorities -- vocal minority
 Monty Hall problem https://en.wikipedia.org/wiki/Monty_Hall_problem Mutually Exclusive, Collectively Exhaustive (MECE) https://strategyu.co/wtf-is-mece-mutually-exclusive-collectively-exhaustive/
 naiveté: abus sexuels, mafia